Certificated Enforcement Agency

-Q8.
-My vehicle has been clamped by the Certificated Enforcement Agency but I know nothing about this PCN or debt – what should I do?
+My vehicle has been clamped by the Certificated Enforcement Agency but I don't know anything about this PCN or debt – what should I do?

 Contact them immediately to discuss the matter and or seek independent legal advice otherwise the vehicle may be removed.

-You will need to speak to them to discuss repayment options which are offered at their discretion.
+You will need to speak to the Certified Enforcement Agency to discuss repayment options.
+These are offered at their discretion.

-Q12.
-I don’t own the vehicle that the parking ticket was issued to – what do I do?
+I don’t own the vehicle that the PCN was issued to – what do I do?

 If the PCN was issued before the vehicle was sold, you are still liable for the debt.
 The warrant for the debt is enforceable against the registered keeper of the vehicle at the time the PCN was issued.